Michel Prost: International career

 Prost played for several different national teams of France.
 He represented his country at amateur, military, and B level.

 Personal life

-Michel has a son who is named Nicolas (born 1971/1972).
+Michel has a son named Nicolas (born 1971/1972).

 After his football career, Prost would go on to work for Peugeot-Citroën in Poissy.
 Later in his life, he would be a secretary at the Syndicat FO.
-In the 2010s decade, he would also become delegate in the town of Poissy.
+In the 2010s, he would also become a delegate in the town of Poissy.
 He helped organize the plans for Paris Saint-Germain's new training center in the town.
-He is still in his position of delegate as of November 2022.

-In September 2021, Prost was invited to a Paris Saint-Germain match at the Parc des Princes by the club's president Nasser Al-Khelaifi.
+In September 2021, Prost was invited to a Paris Saint-Germain match at the Parc des Princes by the club's president, Nasser Al-Khelaifi.
 He received a jersey with his name on it from Al-Khelaifi.